1995 Gdańsk gas explosion: Investigation

 According to the assessment of the procurator, the gathered evidence solely indicated that Jerzy Szachowski compromised the gas installations.
 He was an inhabitant of the building, working in accordance with an already-devised plan.
 His likely goal was the destruction of his apartment and obtaining insurance money by those means.
 He likely did not foresee that his behaviour would result in such devastating consequences.
 No proof has been uncovered pointing to others being the perpetrators of the event.

 It is not known what ultimately caused the explosion.
 One hypothesis states that it was started by an inhabitant of the building, who went down to the basement to feed the stray cats residing there, turning on the light switch and thus lighting a spark.
-Another hypothesis is that it was started by a fire in Szachowski's apartment, which was noticed by an inhabitant of a nearby building.
+Another hypothesis, linked to the first, is that it was started by an unintentional fire in Szachowski's apartment, which was noticed by an inhabitant of a nearby building.

 Due to the death of the likely perpetrator, on 29 December 1995, the Voivodeship Procuratorate concluded the investigation.
-In 2016, Sławomir Cenckiewicz stated that the explosion could have been caused by functionaries of the Office of State Protection to remove documents from the apartment of Adam Hodysz regarding Lech Wałęsa's possible links to communist secret intelligence.
+In 2016, Sławomir Cenckiewicz stated that the explosion could have been caused by functionaries of the Office of State Protection to remove documents from the apartment of former Security Service (SB) agent Adam Hodysz regarding Lech Wałęsa's possible links to communist secret intelligence.
 He claimed this was based on conversations with anonymous informants, according to whom the gas explosion was an accidental side effect of the effort to remove the documents.
 Cenckiewicz's theory was viewed in various ways, from a clue worthy of further investigation to an unsupported attempt at defaming the former president.
 Wałęsa himself rejected the idea, calling it "incorrect nonsense" and "barbarism".
 The National Public Prosecutor's Office began an inquiry into this matter, but concluded with the decision not to go forward with an investigation.
+The theory was also publicly rejected by historian and intelligence services expert Robert Wierzbicki.